My Job History

 The manager actually told me that one of the guys was using my name.
 So the FBI gets called about it and I’m told that they will questioning all of us and taking our fingerprints.
 This is a little worrisome for me, knowing that the FBI will be taking a close look at me and maybe even running my prints through their crime database.
 Even though the FBI is involved, I never get to meet any of them and they never end up asking for my fingerprints.
 I end up giving 2 weeks notice and quitting my job there because I don’t want to be a suspect.
 I get a job lined up at the local Wendy’s but I never end up going into work because I leave town for other reasons.

 June 1994 – October 1994: AM/PM – Portland, OR I can’t remember why I quit this job because I know I really liked working there.
 I probably just got tired of working on the midnight shift all the time.
 My manager, Steve, quickly became accustomed to my weird phone obsession and nonstop prank calls from my friend Zak.
+I mostly stopped telling Zak where I worked after this place.

 October 1994: Arby’s – Portland, OR I got hired here because I needed a job, I quit because I hate fast food and I found something else.

 Ocbotber 1994: Toys R Us – Portland, OR Technically I never worked at Toys R Us – but I got a nametag from them so I’m listing it.
 I was hired and was sitting in employee orientation listing to the district guy talk to us.
 It was a new store opening so we were all new employees.
 I decided that it sounded lame so I got up and left.
 I blacked out the name on this tag because I don’t want anyone to know what name I lived under during the BP incident.
+But it’s been over a decade now.
+My name was Michael Kelly which was the name of a dead baby in Indianapolis whose identity I was hoping to steal.

-November 1994: BP – Portland, OR I got this job for just one reason – so I could take all the money from them to fund my trip to a hacker convention in Texas.
+November 1994: BP – Portland, OR I got this job for just one reason – so I could take all the money from them to fund my trip to a hacker convention (HoHoCon) in Texas.
 It goes okay, I think I end up with maybe $700 or $800 from it.
-I would have gotten more if I were a regular cashier there, but I was just the gas attendent where I pumped gas all day.
+I would have gotten more if I were a regular cashier there, but I was just the gas attendant where I pumped gas all day.
 I worked there for about a week, then one night I kept all my money in my pockets instead of dropping it into the safe like I was supposed to.
 Near the end of my shift, I said I was going to the bathroom and would be right back.
 I ran to the back, then around the block and went and sat in some bushes across the street from them so I could see if the police arrive.
 After waiting for an hour, the police don’t show up so I get bored and leave.

 1995: Circle K – Corpus Christi, TX I got this job several days after applying and interviewing.
 I did the basic Circle K type stuff.
 I think it was a 7-Eleven that was bought out by Circle K just as I started working there.
 Anyway, the most memorable event at this job was the gunfight that broke out in the parking lot.
 It happened in the late evening and I hear a popping sound outside.
 After a few seconds, I realize that it’s people on opposite ends of the parking lot firing guns at each other.